mintedreward/heartmail/stamps-specs/sw-2015-paymail-invoices-and-p2p-payments.md

-SW 2015: Paymail invoice and P2P payments
+SW 2015: Email2 invoice and P2P payments
 ========================================

 Dependencies
 ------------

-* SW 2001: Paymail
+* SW 2001: Email2

 Introduction
 ------------

-This is the idea of sending a transaction p2p using paymails.
+This is the idea of sending a transaction p2p using email2s.

 stephen@unisot.io generates an invoice ryan@heartmail.com sees the invoice